earthly/website/blog/_posts/2021-07-06-python-concatenate-lists.md

 ## Summary

 These are the main variants of combining lists in python.
 Use this table to guide you in the future.

-Also, if you have a release process for your python projects, take a look at our [Python Build](https://docs.earthly.dev/basics) basic tutorial.
+Also, if you are looking for nice way to standardize the processes around your python projects, running tests, installing dependencies, linting code take a look at Earthly for [Repeatable Builds](https://earthly.dev/).

 |  Condition  |  Solution  | Performance Optimization[^2]   |
 |--- |--- |:-: |